-2. Subjective and Objective Quality versus Quantization Step: For the image block example number 13, analyze and comment the subjective (by visual inspection) and objective (SNR and PSNR) quality variations when the quantization steps are: a) the Lohscheller thresholds b) a constant quantization step equal to 8, 16, 32 and 64, e.g. indicate in the application that you want these quantization steps for all DCT coefficients (from 0 to 63) in the zig-zag scanning order; see the difference energy, this means the energy of the quantization error, on the charts.
+4. Objective Quality versus Quantization Step: For the image block example number 13, analyze and comment the objective quality variations using the PSNR values when the quantization steps are:

+a) the Lohscheller thresholds

+b) a constant quantization step equal to 8, 16, 32 and 64, e.g. indicate in the application that you want these quantization steps for all DCT coefficients (from 0 to 63) in the zig-zag scanning order; check the energy associated to the quantization error on the charts on the right.

+Is a flat quantization step choice a good choice from a PSNR perspective?
+Why?

-3. Subjective and Objective Quality versus the Selection Threshold: For the image block example number 13, analyze and comment the spatial/pixel and frequency domains impact of filtering the DCT coefficients with a 'selection filter' which: a) only selects the first six DCT coefficients (0 to 5 in the zig-zag scanning), meaning that after the sixth DCT coefficient no coefficient is used, independently of their value b) selects the first 15, after 30, than 45 and, finally, all DCT coefficients ('killing' the other coefficients) c) only selects the DCT coefficients which are above a threshold of 200 or 100 or 50 or 25, with the exception of the DC coefficient which is always selected
+5. Subjective and Objective Quality versus the Coefficients' Selection Threshold: For the image block example number 13, analyze and comment the spatial (this means sample domain) and frequency (this means DCT coefficients domain) impact on the subjective and objective qualities of filtering the DCT coefficients with a selection filter which:

+a) only selects the DCT coefficients which are above a threshold of 200 or 100 or 50 or 25, with the exception of the DC coefficient which is always selected.
+Is a flat selection filter a good choice ?
+Why ?

-4. New 'Selection Filter': Suggest a 'selection filter', which is independent of the image block (this means it should be acceptable for all types of image blocks and not especially for one) which looks reasonable from the perspective of maximizing the subjective impact; explain the reasoning behind the design of your filter.
-How would you change that filter to obtain different image qualities?
-5. DCT Coefficients at Decoder: Explain the difference between the DCT coefficients computed at the encoder ('DCT Coefficients') and the DCT coefficients recovered at the decoder ('Restored DCT Coefficients').
+6. DCT Coefficients at Encoder and Decoder: The coefficients received at the decoder should be as close as possible to the coefficients computed at the encoder.
+In this context, explain the reasons for the differences between the DCT coefficients computed at the encoder ('DCT Coefficients') and the DCT coefficients recovered at the decoder ('Restored DCT Coefficients').

-6. Quantized DCT Coefficients: From all matrices in the screen, identify the one which mostly determines the set of non-null DCT coefficients obtained in the 'Quantized DCT coefficients' matrix.
+7. Set of Non-null DCT Coefficients: From all the elements and modules in the DCT processing chain, identify the one which mostly determines the set of non-null DCT coefficients obtained in the 'Quantized DCT coefficients' matrix, when appropriate solutions are applied for the various modules.

-7. Complementary Block DCT: Analyzing the 20 image block examples and their complementary image blocks, this means the blocks where the luminance is computed as (255-Y), identify and explain the changes observed for the DCT coefficients when the complementary image block is coded and not the original image block (use the 'Invert' button to get the complementary image block).
+8. Complementary DCT Block: Analyzing the 20 image block examples and their complementary image blocks, this means the blocks where the luminance is computed as (255-Y), identify and explain the changes observed for the DCT coefficients when the complementary image block is coded and not the original image block (use the 'Invert' button to get the complementary image block).